Best Signal Mirrors for Rescue and Survival

 Woods, D. (2008).
 Heliograph and Mirrors.
 Military Communications: From Ancient Times to the 21st Century.
 (Source).

-There is a wide range of skills associated with prepping and survival with many of them in danger of becoming ‘lost arts’.
+There is a wide range of skills associated with prepping and survival, with many of them in danger of becoming ‘lost arts’.
 As supermarkets and supply chain dependence have grown, survival skills are being left behind as society moves forward.

 It is important to recognize the power of being self-reliant and having the ability to sustain yourself if the situation requires it.
 Learning and practicing survival skills- even if it is not your trade- can help you in this pursuit.